-Service / Indicator / Measure 2016/17 results 2017/18 results 2018/19 results 2019/20 results Commentary Service standard Health inspections of aquatic facilities (Number of authorised officer inspections of Council aquatic facilities / Number of Council aquatic facilities) 4.33 4.00 4.00 4.00 Council's pool inspection results are consistent with previous years and in accordance with its Pool Management Program.
-Utilisation Utilisation of aquatic facilities (Number of visits to aquatic facilities / Municipal population 11.96 9.14 9.23 7.08 Utilisation of Council's aquatic facilities was impacted this year by the closure of all pools in early and late January due to poor air-quality from the bush fires.
+Service / Indicator / Measure 2017/18 results 2018/19 results 2019/20 results Commentary Service standard Health inspections of aquatic facilities (Number of authorised officer inspections of Council aquatic facilities / Number of Council aquatic facilities) 4.00 4.00 4.00 Council's pool inspection results are consistent with previous years and in accordance with its Pool Management Program.
+Utilisation Utilisation of aquatic facilities (Number of visits to aquatic facilities / Municipal population 9.14 9.23 7.08 Utilisation of Council's aquatic facilities was impacted this year by the closure of all pools in early and late January due to poor air-quality from the bush fires.
 While from mid-March until 30 June further closures were made in response to the COVID-19 restrictions.
 While the full impact of the bushfire and COVID-19 closures cannot be quantified, Council had experienced an increase in visitation of 15.72% (69,994 visits) by December 2019, compared to the same period in the previous financial year.

-Service / Indicator / 2016/17 2017/18 2018/19 2019/20 Commentary Measure results results results results Service cost Cost of aquatic facilities (direct cost of aquatic facilities less income received / number of visits to aquatic facilities) New in 2020 New in 2020 New in 2020 \$6.39 Utilisation of Council's aquatic facilities was impacted this year by the closure of all pools in early and late January due to poor air-quality, and from mid-March until 30 June in response to the COVID-19 restrictions.
+Service / Indicator / Measure 2017/18 results 2018/19 results 2019/20 results Commentary Service cost Cost of aquatic facilities (direct cost of aquatic facilities less income received / number of visits to aquatic facilities) New in 2020 New in 2020 \$6.39 Utilisation of Council's aquatic facilities was impacted this year by the closure of all pools in early and late January due to poor air-quality, and from mid-March until 30 June in response to the COVID-19 restrictions.
 These closures attributed to a 30% decrease in projected use which resulted in a significant drop in income.
 The drop in income and use resulted in a much higher cost per visitation this year.
 (2018/19 cost \$1.57).
 Note: From 2020, this measure replaced two previous measures: 'Cost of indoor aquatic facilities' and 'Cost of outdoor aquatic facilities'.
 See retired measures in the Performance Statement